daviddalpiaz/appliedstats/diagnostics.md

 which we will refer to as the *hat matrix*.
 The hat matrix is used to project onto the subspace spanned by the columns of $X$.
 It is also simply known as a projection matrix.

-The hat matrix, is a matrix that takes the original $y$ values, and adds a hat!
+The hat matrix is a matrix that takes the original $y$ values, and adds a hat!

 \[
 \hat{y} = H y